Looking for support for your finance function? Book a time with an expert.

 CFOs should possess a strong understanding of the company's business model and the industry in which it operates.
 They should be capable both through technical experience and communication skills to use this knowledge to provide insight that enhances commercial and operations management teams' decision-making.
 Central to their input is ensuring there are sufficient finances in place and available to execute strategies pursued.

 Finance must be an integral component of decision support to essential functions, including commercial, operations, manufacturing, and distribution.
 All departments in an organization need to communicate with and receive input from finance regularly.
 Finance should provide information to the design, modification, analysis, and support of the business's most essential functions.
-This process offers more insight into the measurements of operational success and creates greater accountability and direction.
-For finance to be a valuable contributor to this process, finance must understand how the business is designed and operates.

 In KPMG's survey, The View from the Top, 45% of CEOs voiced concerns with their CFOs lacking commercial (i.e., non-financial) experience and knowledge.
 Key areas of expertise and understanding that are important to today's CFO role are: